 Cases and other material as presented in the syllabus.

 No prerequisites.
-Strategic Human Resource Management recommended.
+Basic knowledge in People (HR) Management and Strategic Management recommended.

 SDG: Sustainable Development Goals